Comment on "Harvesting information to control non-equilibrium states of active matter": The spectral entropy is not directly proportional to the heat released even in the case considered by the authors

 Experimentally, the authors have found a good agreement for the relation:

-where $T_{eq}$ is an experimental quantity, equal to the effective temperature ($T_{eq}=\kappa \langle x^2 \rangle/k_\mathrm{B}$) that is measured when the particle is submitted to a white noise with the same amplitude as the colored noise~\footnote{Note that, while it can be measured experimentally, the quantity $T_{eq}$ is not defined analytically, and cannot be easily computed numerically}.\\ To verify their relation, the authors have plotted $\Delta Q_{EX}/(k_\mathrm{B}T_{eq})$ as a function of $\Delta H_S$ (Figure 4 in~\citep{Goerlich2022}).
-We have reproduced this figure with the results of our numerical simulations in figure~\ref{fig:4a}.
+where $T_{eq}$ is an experimental quantity, equal to the effective temperature ($T_{eq}=\kappa \langle x^2 \rangle/k_\mathrm{B}$) that is measured when the particle is submitted to a white noise with the same amplitude as the colored noise.

+First, we stress that $T_{eq}$ is a quantity only accessible experimentally, and that its value depends on the particular set-up that is used to measure it.
+In particular, here $T_{eq}$ depends on the properties of the different apparatus used to generate the white noise acting on the trapped particle, such as the dynamic range of the digital-to-analogue card, and the response function of the acousto-optic modulator.
+Therefore, $T_{eq}$ has no theoretical predicted value, and cannot be easily computed numerically.
+Moreover, equations using $T_{eq}$ can hardly be seen as general results, since their value is system-dependent.
+Then, we note that the authors have plotted $\Delta Q_{EX}/(k_\mathrm{B}T_{eq})$ as a function of $\Delta H_S$ to verify their relation (Figure 4 in~\citep{Goerlich2022}).
+Here, we have reproduced this figure with the results of our own numerical simulations in figure~\ref{fig:4a}.
 As one can see, \emph{with this particular graphical representation}, it is possible to find that $\Delta Q_{EX} \approx k_\mathrm{B} T_{eq} \Delta H_S$, with $T_{eq} = \SI{622}{\kelvin}$, which is compatible with the experimental values measured by the authors.
 Moreover, the validity of the linear relation is more likely to be found given that experimental values have inevitable error bars.
-Yet, it is only an approximation, and not a rigorous result.\\ A more reliable way to verify the relation of direct proportionality~\ref{eq:main_result}, would be to plot $T_{eff}$, defined as the ratio of the dissipated heat and the spectral entropy $T_{eff}=\Delta Q_{EX}/(k_\mathrm{B} \Delta H_S)$, as a function of $f_{c2}$~\footnote{In particular, this can be done without relying on unknown experimental parameters such as $T_{eq}$ or $D_a$.}.
-If the relation is true, then $T_{eff}$ must be a constant.
+Yet, it is only an approximation, and not a rigorous result.

+A more reliable way to verify the relation of direct proportionality~\ref{eq:main_result}, would be to plot the ratio of the dissipated heat and the spectral entropy $T_{eff} = \Delta Q_{EX}/(k_\mathrm{B} \Delta H_S)$, as a function of $f_{c2}$.
+In particular, this verification does not rely on theoretically unknown quantities, such as $T_{eq}$, or parameters that are difficult to measure experimentally, such as $D_a$.
+If the relation of direct proportionality is true, then $T_{eff}$ must be a constant.
 The values of $T_{eff}$ obtained in our numerical simulations are as shown in figure~\ref{fig:4b}.
-As expected, the quantity is clearly not constant.
+The quantity is clearly not constant, which is expected since we have already shown that the relation~\ref{eq:main_result} is not verified in the numerical simulations.